-Jack blows the smoke from the barrel of his pistol... tosses it away.
+Jack blows the smoke from the barrel of his pistol ... tosses it away.

 Murtogg FIRES a pistol at a pirate.
 The pirate is hit, screams in pain, and crumples to the ground.
-Mullroy runs through another with his sword.
+Mullroy runs through another pirate with a sword.